 As we work through these challenging times emails and calls are still coming in from our members and partnership organisations.
 If you have any information you think we should be sharing please let us know.

-As we face this new way of living Lanarkshire Links is continuously monitoring information and getting out there to you.
+Lanarkshire Links is continuously monitoring information and getting out there to you.
 The staff team are utilising technology and are available for online meetings.
-The next edition of Mental Health Matters will be available in November; keep an eye to the website.
+Please get in touch to ensure we have an up to date email address for you.

 If you are worried about your mental health or someone else’s mental health, you should speak to your GP or call NHS24 on 111.
 In an emergency, you should call 999.

 If you have a query on rights in relation to mental health and incapacity law, or care and treatment you can contact the Mental Welfare Commission for Scotland: www.mwcscot.org.uk contact-us or call 0800 389 6809 (service users & carers only), email: email@example.com.

 Samaritans operates a 24-hour support service which you can call on 116 123 visit

 Breathing Space operates a confidential phone line for anyone in Scotland feeling low, anxious or depressed: 0800 83 85 87 visit https://breathingspace.scot/

 Calm Distress is a new online course from NHS Lanarkshire Psychological Services, designed for you to use in your own time and at your own pace.
 It is all about understanding emotions and improving wellbeing, during Covid-19 and beyond.

 Over five friendly sessions, Calm Distress will help you open up to day-to-day stress, recognise your warning signs, and learn new ways to cope with difficult thoughts and feelings.
 Each Calm Distress video is about 20 minutes long, giving you lots of useful information in the time it takes to drink a cup of tea.
 There are also booklets to go alongside the videos, which you can download and dip into if you wish: do it how you feel it works for you.